catalinc404/dosbox-staging/README.md

 Instructions for other build systems and operating systems are documented in [BUILD.md](BUILD.md).

-## Interop with SVN

-This repository is (deliberately) NOT git-svn compatible, this is a pure Git repo.
+## Imported branches and community patches

 Commits landing in SVN upstream are imported to this repo in a timely manner, to the branches matching [`svn/*`] pattern.
-You can safely use those branches to rebase your changes, and prepare patches using Git [format-patch](https://git-scm.com/docs/git-format-patch) for sending upstream (it is easier and faster, than preparing patches manually).

 Other branch name patterns are also in use, e.g. [`vogons/*`] for various patches posted on the Vogons forum.